-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Benefit Description You pay
+Benefit Description You pay ı pay

 Diagnostic and treatment services High Option Standard Option

 Professional services of physicians and other health care professionals \$15 per office visit \$25 per office visit (nothing for primary

 • In a physician's office care office visits for children through age 17)

 Office medical consultations cinidien unough age 17)

 Second surgical opinion

 During a hospital stay Nothing Nothing

 • In a skilled nursing facility (up to 120 days per calendar year)

-At home \$15 per visit \$25 per visit
+• At home \$15 per visit \$25 per visit

 Advance care planning

 Telehealth services High Option Standard Option

-Professional services of physicians and other health care professionals delivered through: Nothing Nothing
+Professional services of physicians and other health care professionals delivered through telehealth, such as: Nothing Nothing

 Interactive video visits

-Telephone visits
+• Phone visits

+• Email

-Note: Video visits may be limited by provider type and/or location.
+Note: Video visits may be limited by provider type, location and benefit specific limitations, such as visit limits.

 Lab, X-ray and other diagnostic tests High Option Standard Option

 Basic laboratory services, such as: \$10 per day \$10 per day

 Complete blood count

 • Urinalysis

 Non-routine Pap tests

 Throat cultures

 Specialty laboratory services, such as: 20% of our allowance 30% of our allowance

 Pathology

 Cell studies

 Chromosome studies

 Testing for genetic diseases